21ShisodeParth/gitlet/README.md

 Like log, except displays information about all commits ever made.
 The order of the commits does not matter.

 ### find
-Prints out the ids of all commits that have the given commit message, one per line.
-If there are multiple such commits, it prints the ids out on separate lines.
+Prints out the IDs of all commits that have the given commit message, one per line.
+If there are multiple such commits, it prints the IDs out on separate lines.

 ### status
 Displays what branches currently exist, and marks the current branch with a \*.
 Also displays what files have been staged for addition or removal.